Genetic epidemiology: Fundamentals

 This traditional approach has proved highly successful in identifying monogenic disorders and locating the genes responsible.

 More recently, the scope of genetic epidemiology has expanded to include common diseases for which many genes each make a smaller contribution (polygenic, multifactorial or multigenic disorders).
 This has developed rapidly in the first decade of the 21st century following completion of the Human Genome Project, as advances in genotyping technology and associated reductions in cost has made it feasible to conduct large-scale genome-wide association studies that genotype many thousands of single nucleotide polymorphisms in thousands of individuals.
 These have led to the discovery of many genetic polymorphisms that influence the risk of developing many common diseases.
 The genetic epidemiology can also be skewed by the presence of evolutionary pressures that induce negative selection during molecular evolution.
 This negative selection can be determined by tracking the skewness of the distribution of mutations with putatively severe effects as compared to the distribution of mutations with putatively mild or absent effect.

 Approaches

-Genetic epidemiological research follows 3 discreet steps, as outlined by M.Tevfik Dorak:
+Genetic epidemiological research follows 3 discrete steps, as outlined by M.Tevfik Dorak: